 EPub vs PDF

 The choice of EPub vs PDF depends on a number of factors.
-Since both the formats are used for digital representation of documents, the differences as well as the commonality between these two formats are of vital importance before opting for one.
+Since both the formats are used for the digital representation of documents, the differences, as well as the commonality between these two formats, are of vital importance before opting for one.
 The common things between these are as follow: